-Normally, you upgrade Data Protector A.06.11, 6.20, or 7.00 on UNIX Cell Manager and Installation Server by executing the omnisetup. sh command, which performs an automated upgrade procedure.
+Normally, you upgrade Data Protector 6.20, 7.00, 8.00 on UNIX Cell Manager and Installation Server by executing the omnisetup.sh command, which performs an automated upgrade procedure.
 However, you can also perform the upgrade manually.
-See "Upgrading on HP-UX and Linux systems using native tools" (page 205).
+See "Upgrading on HP-UX and Linux systems using native tools"